What our Boarders say

 Are there any initiatives your particularly enjoy?

-We play board games, watch movies, and get to go on walks around the school grounds.
+We play board games, watch movies, and get to go on walks around the school grounds and local woodland.

 In what ways do you think you have developed since taking up flexi boarding?